service-design-tools/sdt-website/_tools/ai-landscape.md

   </svg>
 related:
   tutorials:
-    - How to design AI-based services in a conscious and responsible way?
+    - How to understand and shape AI-enabled services and operations ?
 use: Envision the map of multiple possibilities that can inspire new service improvements.
 reminder: Include people that have a vision of overall service and its problems